-We are pleased to say we have re-opened.
+We are still open.
 Please see our News Page for more information.

 Real peace is becoming more difficult to achieve in such an increasingly strident and secular world.
 Real peace is not simply the absence of strife.
 To quote Timothy Keller from his book Generous Justice, “God created all things to be in a beautiful, harmonious, interdependent, knitted, webbed relationship to one another.
 Just as rightly related physical elements form a cosmos or a tapestry, so rightly related human beings form a community.
 This interwovenness is what the Bible calls shalom, or harmonious peace.”“Shalom” is usually translated “peace” in English Bibles, but it means far more than our English word conveys.
 It means complete reconciliation, a state of the fullest flourishing in every dimension – physical, emotional, social and spiritual – because all relationships are right, perfect and filled with joy.”
 The first step to finding this kind of peace is finding a way to “be still” so that the Holy Spirit is able to speak to you in one form or another.